-This course is designed for you to learn from multiple sources (textbook, films, academic and opinion articles) and different people (instructor, teaching assistants, and fellow students).
+This course is designed for you to learn from multiple sources (textbook, films, academic and opinion articles) and different people (instructor, guest speakers, teaching assistant, and fellow students).

-Class meetings consist of weekly lectures and weekly discussion sections.
-On Tuesdays and Thursdays, the entire class will meet in LIT 0109.
+On Tuesdays and Thursdays, the entire class will meet in TUR L005.
 Since the course encourages collaboration and active learning for individuals and groups, "lecture" sessions will not be entirely lectured-based.
 Class time will also be spent on film screenings, group discussions and presentations, and other forms of active learning activities.
-In addition to lecture sessions, you will attend the discussion section for which you registered.
-Discussion sections are led by Francis and Ana, our brilliant and extremely knowledgeable graduate teaching assistants.

-Course requirements include group work and individual assignments.
+Course requirements include group assignments and individual assignments.
 Each student will be assigned to a permanent group during the first week of the semester.
 More information about this will be given in class and posted on Canvas.
-Throughout the semester, you will work collaboratively with other members of the group to complete small in-class activities and conduct an ethnographic study.
+In addition to small in-class activities, group members will also collaborate with each other on two projects (more below).
 You will also be asked to perform peer evaluations for your group members twice during the semester.
-Towards the end of the course, each group will briefly present their ethnographic project to the whole class.

-Individual assignments will consist of eight discussion posts, three short written assignments, and one final project.
-Participation in discussion sections will also be counted towards your final grade.
+Individual assignments will consist of five short written assignments, two reading responses, one film response essay, and one final project.
 There will be no exams in our course.